Maple Leaf Gardens is located at 50 Carlton St (at Church St on the northwest corner), in the Church and Wellesley neighbourhood of downtown Toronto.

 - Center ice is still visible in Loblaws.

-- The Stanley Cup, other major NHL trophies and much more is on display at the Hockey Hall of Fame, in the historic Bank of Montreal building at 30 Yonge St and Front St W.
+- The Stanley Cup, other major NHL trophies and much more are on display at the Hockey Hall of Fame, in the historic Bank of Montreal building at 30 Yonge St and Front St W.

 Maple Leaf Gardens Photos